huggingface/transformers/docs/source/task_summary.rst

     >>> nlp = pipeline("ner")

-    >>> sequence = "Hugging Face Inc. is a company based in New York City.
-Its headquarters are in DUMBO, therefore very" ...            "close to the Manhattan Bridge which is visible from the window."
+    >>> sequence = """Hugging Face Inc. is a company based in New York City.
+Its headquarters are in DUMBO, ... therefore very close to the Manhattan Bridge which is visible from the window."""

 This outputs a list of all words that have been identified as one of the entities from the 9 classes defined above.